jibin2706/jibin.tech/src/pages/connecting-nodemcu-to-firebase/index.md

 Tools > Board > NodeMCU 1.o
 </div>

 4. To use firebase database in NodeMCU you need to download the firebase-arduino library which abstracts the REST API of the firebase.
-Download [Download firebase-arduino](https://github.com/FirebaseExtended/firebase-arduino.git)
+[Download firebase-arduino](https://github.com/FirebaseExtended/firebase-arduino.git)

 5. Include the downloaded zip file on Arduino IDE.
 <div class="code-line">